A graph coloring approach to family-based haplotype reconstruction: Applications of ECVC problems to Genomics

 \subsection{ECVC problems and extensions to sex chromosomes.}

 In humans, and many other sexually reproducing diploid organisms, most individuals have either two copies of the $X$ chromosome, one from each parent, or one copy of chromosome $X$ and one copy of chromosome $Y$.
-WGS technology returns genotypes, still multisets of size two, for markers on the $X$ chromosome for both individuals with $XX$ and $XY$ chromosomes, and returns genotypes for markers on the $Y$ chromosome.
-The haplotype reconstruction on the $Y$ chromosome is trivial.
-ECVC problems can be used to reconstruct haplotypes on the $X$ chromosome as above, with one modification, an edge associated to an individual with $XY$ chromosomes in the multigraph should be made a self-loop on the vertex corresponding to their maternally inherited copy of $X$.
+For all individuals, WGS technology returns genotypes, still multisets of size two, for markers on the $X$ chromosome as well as for markers on the $Y$ chromosome.
+Haplotype reconstruction on the pseudoautosomal regions of the $X$ and $Y$ chromosomes can be performed the same way as on autosomal chromosomes as described above.
+Haplotype reconstruction on the $Y$ chromosome, outside of the pseudoautosomal regions, is trivial.
+ECVC problems can be used to reconstruct haplotypes on the nonpseudoautosomal regions of the $X$ chromosome as described above, with one modification: an edge associated to an individual with $XY$ chromosomes in the multigraph should be made a self-loop on the vertex corresponding to their maternally inherited copy of $X$.
+Note that for individuals with $XY$ some WGS callers return genotypes on $X$ and $Y$ as multisets of size one.
+When using such a caller one can merely double the multiplicity of the element in each genotype call on $X$ and on $Y$ and proceed as described above.